abdulhakeemdahir/ReadMe-Generator-Application/readme.md

 ## Usage

 To use the application, you have to install the Inquirer NPM package.
-Then you run the application by running â€œnode index.jsâ€� in your integrated terminal.
+Then you run the application by running node index.js in your integrated terminal.
 Follow the questions prompts and input the correct information.
-Once youâ€™ve completed the prompts, you will get a notification in the console that shows your readme has been generated.
+Once you’ve completed the prompts, you will get a notification in the console that shows your readme has been generated.
 Enjoy your automatically formatted readme.